The-Data-Dilemma/MediBeng-Whisper-Tiny/README.md

 ### Training and Upload Model

+A simple script has been created to easily run the fine-tuning for the translation task.
 To start training the model, run the following command:

 ```bash
 python main.py